Sylvain Dussort - Cuvée des Ormes 2019

 About the wine:

-A rich aroma of apple peel.
+A full-bodied aroma of apple peel.
 Excellent, lively acidity—far from unappealing!
-Quite unusual but very enjoyable.
-Not particularly long-lasting, but clean and satisfying.
-I think I should rate this wine 16.5 to highlight its distinctive character.
+Quite unusual but a lot of fun.
+Not particularly long on the palate, but clean and satisfying.
+I think I should rate this wine a 16.5 to highlight its distinctive character.
 Almost spritzy.
 I really like it, even if it’s not traditional.

 Customer rating